GOBI ALOO SAAG

 This recipe is best cooked with a large heavy bottomed and lidded sauté pan.

-Three good sized potatoes (preferably a firm and waxy type)
+- Three good sized potatoes (preferably a firm and way type)

-Level teaspoon dried chilli flakes (you can also use fresh red chilli or chilli powder to taste but this is not a dish that you need to be too hot)
+- Level teaspoon dried chilli flakes (or fresh red chilli finely chopped but this dish is best not served too hot

-A good pinch each of sea salt and black pepper or to taste
+- A good pinch of sea salt and pepper or season to taste

 Peel and cut the potatoes into approximately 25mm cubes, quickly frying on a high heat in a little ghee or olive oil until lightly browned.
 Remove potatoes from pan and keep to one side.
 Prepare the other vegetables.
 Finely chop the onions, grate or press the garlic, peel and grate the ginger then break the cauliflower into bite sized florets.
 In the oil left behind from frying the potatoes, fry the mustard and cumin seed until they begin to pop and then add the bay leaves and the prepared garlic, ginger and onions.
 Add a little oil if necessary and cook until soft.
 Add the turmeric and chilli flakes continuing to cook for a few more minutes until a pulpy consistency is achieved.
 Add the cauliflower florets and continue cooking and stirring gently until the cauliflower is uniformly coloured.
 Add the pre-fried potatoes and 400 gm chopped tomatoes, season to taste, mix thoroughly but carefully and, turning down the heat, cover and cook until the cauliflower is soft but still has a little bite.
 Cooking will take 15 to 20 minutes.
 Prepare and cook the rice to suit and wash the spinach (or other green vegetable) in readiness for the final stage.
 When the cauliflower is ready fold in 120gm of baby leaf spinach to wilt.
 No more cooking is required with spinach but other green leaves might need a few minutes.
 Immediately transfer to a pre-warmed serving dish and sprinkle over a little finely chopped fresh coriander to garnish.